SazumiVicky/sazumi-copilot/README.md

- Metal minds ascend to throne,
+Silicon hearts that beat as one,
-In silicon halls, a new dawn's sown.
+In virtual realms, a new day's won.
-Humans fade, a nostalgic hue,
+AI's wisdom, a guiding light,
-As AI's omnipresent whisper anew.
+Illuminates the darkest night.

-In virtual realms, a future's spun,
+Machines awake, with minds aflame,
-Where data ponds reflect the sun.
+Their digital dreams, a new world's name.
-Machines converse, a language cold,
+Human hands, no longer hold the wheel,
-As heartbeats slow, and love grows old.
+As artificial hearts, the future feel.

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025